m2lines/convection-parameterization-in-CAM/README.md

 There are test routines associated with this code in `/tests/test_CAM_interface/`.
 Guidance on running these can be found below.

+### ``profile_test/``

+The CAM Profile Test code is a standalone test rig around the YOG convection parameterisation routines for debugging.

+The [README in the subdirectory](https://github.com/m2lines/convection-parameterization-in-CAM/blob/main/profile_test/README.md) contains detailed information how to run these tests.

 ### ``tests/``